lucasaljalali/React_Native_Start/react-native-challenge-master/README.md

 ### NOTE

 React Native must be used as the base library and the application should work in both android and iOS devices

-### API Information

-- **MoonPay API `GET /v3/currencies` endpoint:** https://api.moonpay.com/v3/currencies

-## Follow-up

-Answer the questions in the [FOLLOW-UP.md](./FOLLOW-UP.md) file.

-## Submitting Your Code

-Once you've completed the test, please compress your files (via zip or tar) and return them as a link or email attachment in reply to your test invite.
-We'd like the code in your submission to remain private, so please avoid committing or pushing the code publicly.

-**Do not include node_modules or .git in your submission**

-Once we receive it, a member of our team will review and we'll get back to you as soon as possible.

-Thanks!